 Someone with panic disorder experiences frequent panic attacks and lives in constant fear of having an attack.
 A panic attack is the sudden onset of overwhelming anxiety and feelings of alarm and terror that causes uncomfortable physical symptoms such as rapid, pounding heartbeat, tight chest, dizziness, sweating, chills and stomach pain.

 Panic disorder is a type of anxiety disorder that develops in early adulthood and is more common among women than men.
-It is a treatable disorder and can be managed with an integrated treatment programme, including anti-anxiety medication and psychotherapy.
+It is a treatable disorder and can be managed with an integrated treatment Program, including anti-anxiety medication and psychotherapy.

 What causes panic disorder?